 Lisa of Scuba Around The World talks about her diving experience in Dahab, Egypt in the pristine Red Sea.

 Dahab is a coastal town in the south-east of the Egyptian South Sinai peninsula.
 It lies on the Gulf of Aqaba, at the northern end of the Red Sea.
 Most dive sites in Dahab are easy to access shore dives that can be easily reached by car.
-With up to 30 different dive sites, the visibility that’s often over 20 to 30 meter, Dahab is rich in marine diversity.
+With up to 30 different dive sites, the visibility that’s often over 20 to 30 meters, Dahab is rich in marine diversity.
 Also, it has plenty to offer for both advanced and novice divers.
 Combine this with Bedouin hospitality, 365 days of sunshine and plenty of other activities and you’ve found a great spot for your next diving holiday.

 If you have a few extra days a tryout diving safari which is a unique and fun experience.
 Travel along the coast with your Bedouin guides (by camel if you want) and set up a dive camp in the middle of nowhere.
 Sleep under the stars and go on an early morning dive or try a dusk dive at some of the more remote dive sites.